 - digging in the garden

-- getting in and out of a chair or squatting
+- getting in and out of a chair

-- walking up stairs
+- walking up steps

 - carrying shopping bags